WPLC Digital Media Buying Pool

 - The lack of purchasing guidelines is a benefit because it allows systems to fill local holds and support local readership, like book festivals and book clubs

 - While individual Advantage accounts allow for nimble decision making for libraries without consulting system or consortia and allows local funds to benefit local patrons, it dilutes the collaborative nature of Wisconsin’s Digital Library, its unique asset, and ethos as a statewide effort, and reduces the value of the system

 - There are equity issues for smaller libraries that can’t afford an individual Advantage account nor afford diverting staff time toward selection

-In support of the WPLC Roundtable Advantage Recommendation, SCLS will allow its member libraries to set up individual Advantage accounts with the following rules:
+In support of the WPLC Roundtable Advantage Recommendation, SCLS will allow its member libraries to set up Individual Advantage Accounts (IAA) with the following rules:

 - Libraries with Individual Advantage Accounts may only purchase additional copies of materials accessible by all SCLS libraries.
 This is supported by the LINKcat policy that items restricted to an individual library’s patrons can not appear in LINKcat.